 With these 5 simple steps you can preserve your beloved garments and make sure they are ready to face another winter:

-Start by pulling out the entire contents of you wardrobe including your summer pieces if they are in storage.
+Start by pulling out the entire contents of your wardrobe including your summer pieces if they are in storage.
 Whilst this may seem counterproductive, it is the best way to remind yourself of the clothes you already own in order to begin organising.
 You are more than likely holding onto items that you have not worn in some time, so now is the time to be realistic.
-If you haven’t worn a garment last or this season, with the exception of specialist items such as skiing gear, it might be time to say farewell.
+If you haven’t worn a garment for a while, this could be a useful reminder that it's there, and why you bought it in the first place.
+If the sight of it doesn't bring back fond memories, then maybe it's time to say goodbye.

 3. Repair or alter/TLC